zhisme/hwm_worker/README.md

 This is made for automation of boring captcha in game scenario.
 So you pass your credentials in specific file, buy a captcha resolver at rucaptacha.com and watch you are going rich.

+Also it can now make auto-hunt, you just need to buy an item which allows you to do this, and bot will press this buttons

 ## Warning

 Some of my characters was banned due to use of the app, be careful and do not set your chars to work 24h per day.